PortlandPerlMongers/pdx-pm-kwiki-data/markdown/KwikiModPerl.md

 Apache's mod_perl makes Perl applications run much faster and scale well to heavy usage.
 Using Kwiki with mod_perl is a piece of cake.

 First you need is an Apache server built with mod_perl support.
-See http://perl.apache.org
+See http://perl.apache.org for more information.

-Then install a Kwiki site following the normal KwikiInstallation procedures.
+Then install a Kwiki site following the normal [KwikiInstallation](/KwikiInstallation) procedures.

 Finally add something like this to your Apache configuration: